-\\\\\Use Exhibit 2-6 Here\\\\\
+\\\\\Use Exhibit 2-6 Here\\\\

+6. China.

-- 5. China. - a.
-China had a population of 1.3 billion with its nominal GDP of US \$4.22 trillion in 2008. - b.
+- a.
+China had a population of 1.3 billion with its nominal GDP of US \$6.99 trillion in 2011. - b.
 China's purchasing power is not distributed evenly throughout the country. - c.
 China's economy is still controlled by the government through stateowned enterprises (SOEs). - d.
 China is the world's largest Internet community with 298 million users in 2008. - e.
 China is also challenged by its troublesome banking system, the lack of transparent legal system, corruption, the risk of social and political conflicts, and environmental pollution. - f.
 In general, business in China is taking off, but its conduct is quite different from business in the West. - g.
+Multinationals are now competing with local companies for the more discerning Chinese consumers.

+7. India.

-Multinationals are now competing with local companies for the more discerning Chinese consumers. - 6.
-India. - a.
-India is the second most populous country in the world (with 1.1 billion people) behind China. - b.
-India became the 12th largest economy with a nominal GDP of \$1.24 trillion in 2008. - c.
-India is a two-tier economy composed of a cutting-edge and globally competitive knowledge-driven service sector that employs the brightest of the middle classes. - d.
-India's rigid labor laws are the main obstacles to an increased role for manufacturing. - e.
-India's software industry has been growing at 50 percent annually. - f.
-Some restrictions of the Indian government have become barriers for foreign investors. - g.
-Many MNCs have made longer than expected commitments to market expansion in India. - 7.
-Russia. - a.
-In 2008, Russia had a population of 141 million and a GDP of \$1.76 trillion. - b.
-Many MNCs have come to Russia since 1986. - c.
-Russia's improved competitiveness and higher oil prices greatly facilitated its dramatic turnaround in the external current account. - d.
-FDI inflows have increased strongly although the country remains below its potential. - e.
-Barriers for foreign investors entering the country include complex institutional environment, corruption, and bureaucratic controls.
+- a.
+India is the second most populous country in the world (with 1.2 billion people) behind China. - b.
+India is a two-tier economy composed of a cutting-edge and globally competitive knowledge-driven service sector that employs the brightest of the middle classes. - c.
+India's rigid labor laws are the main obstacles to an increased role for manufacturing. - d.
+India's software industry has been growing at 50 percent annually. - e.
+Some restrictions of the Indian government have become barriers for foreign investors. - f.
+Many MNCs have made longer than expected commitments to market expansion in India.